tremor-rs/tremor-www-docs/docs/overview.md

 Tremor pipelines are a graph of vertices ( nodes, or operators ) with directed edges ( or connections, or links ) between operators in the graph.

-Events from the outside world in a tremor pipeline can only flow in one direction from inputs ( special operators that connect pipeline operators to onramps ) via operators to outputs ( special operators that connect pipeline operators to offramps).
+Events from the outside world in a tremor pipeline can only flow in one direction from inputs ( specific operators that connect pipeline operators to onramps ) via operators to outputs ( specific operators that connect pipeline operators to offramps).

-Operators process events and may produce __zero or many__ output events for each event processed by the operator.
+Operators process events and may produce **zero or many** output events for each event processed by the operator.
 As operators are the primary building block of tremor processing logic they are designed for extension.

 Tremor pipelines understand three different types of events: